hghcomphys/pantea/notes.md

 - torch.jit.Future

 Tried torch script, future, pool, and mp (examples are available) but still cpu process cannot exceed 100% probably due to `GIL`.
+Torch script works only for functions and `nn.Module`.
+A generic python class that contains tensor cannot be convert to torch script (e.g. the `self` is not know within the methods with the `torch.jit.script` decorator).

 ### C++ Extension
 - https://pytorch.org/tutorials/advanced/cpp_extension.html